-Figure 5 shows the diurnal cycle of ions measured over 28 days, most of them in sunny conditions, during spring 2013.
-In addition to that, to facilitate the comparison, we added the time evolution of the neutral compounds in figure 5B.
+Figure 5A shows the diurnal cycle of negative ions averaged over 28 days, most of them with sunny conditions, during spring 2013.
+In addition to that, for comparison, we added the time evolution of the neutral compounds in Figure 5B.
 As expected, the diurnal evolution of sulphuric acid (neutral) and the pure sulfuric cluster-ions peak in the morning, since H2SO4, during the day, is mainly photochemically produced from the OH oxidation of SO2.
-Around nine, three peaks attributed to sulphuric acid monomer (HSO4−), dimer (H2SO4HSO4−) and trimer (H2SO4 H2SO4HSO4−) contribute to 20% of the total ion signal, which is comprised of several hundreds of species.
-Therefore, during this time, the charge available for other compounds will be less.
-In figure 6 we report a comparison of the sum of these three ion clusters with the measured neutral sulfuric acid concentration.
-Obviously, as soon sulphuric acid is produced, also these ion clusters are formed, having their maximum around Midday.
-Although, from Panel B is clear that sulphuric acid is far from being the most abundant compounds, in the ambient ions, these are, beside being only three peaks, the second most intense family.
-Note that in igure 5A and Figure 6 the signal has not been corrected by the transmission inside the APi-TOF that is usually around 0.1-2% depending on the mass range (Junninen et al., 2010).
+Around 09:00, three peaks attributed to sulphuric acid monomer (HSO4−), dimer (H2SO4HSO4−) and trimer (H2SO4 H2SO4HSO4−) contribute to ~20% of the total ion signal, which is comprised of several hundreds of species.
+Therefore, during this time, there was less charge available for other compounds.
+In Figure 6 we report a comparison of the sum of these three ion clusters with the measured neutral sulfuric acid concentration.
+As anticipated, as soon as sulphuric acid is produced, also these sulphuric acid-bisulphate ion clusters are formed reaching their maximum around midday.
+Although, from Panel B in Figure 5, it is clear that sulphuric acid is far from being the most abundant neutral compound, among the negative ions in Figure 5A, sulphuric acid clusters is the most intense family.
+Note that in Figure 5A and Figure 6 the signal has not been corrected by the transmission inside the APi-TOF that is usually around 0.1-2% depending on the mass range (Junninen et al., 2010).